tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 }
 ```

-In regard to functions, static variables are lexically scoped variables which retains their values between
+In regards to functions, static variables are lexically scoped variables which retains their values between
 function and block(during recursion or jumps with a loop control) calls.
 We declare static lexically scoped
 variables with the `state` keyword.